johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

                  style='display: block; margin-left: auto; margin-right: auto; max-height: 500px' />

 Notice how there is a large spread along not just the the vertical axis, but also the horizontal axis.
 If want we want to know how helpful a note is, the horizontal axis is just noise.
 But there is a lot of information along the vertical axis.
-Separating the polarity factor from the helpfulness factor by ignoring the horizontal component lets us extract extract this information.
+The vertical component tells us *something* about the post that users are trying to express through their votes.
+Separating this component from the horizontal component lets us extract this information, in a sense separating signal from noise.

 But what is this information?
-It is a measure of some aspect of a post which increases upvotes on that post independently of users political biases.
+It is a measure of some feature of a post that users think deserves an upvote independently of their political biases.
 What exactly this feature is is impossible to say, but presumably it reveals how users interpret the idea of "helpfulness".

+At the end of this article, I include a section with [example notes](#example-notes) with a variety of factors (Helpful+Left, Unhelpful+Right, Helpful+Neutral, etc).

 ### Why it Works

-People are politically biased, but they are also in a sense biased towards helpfulness.
-That is, they will mostly upvote notes that support their political perspective but they will **especially** upvote notes that support their perspective and are actually relevant and factually accurate.
+People are politically biased, but they have other biases, such as the bias towards interesting, accurate, entertaining, or helpful information.
+They may mostly upvote things that support their political perspective but they will **especially** upvote things that support their perspective and are actually relevant and factually accurate.
 And they will tend to downvote notes that support opposing perspectives, but will downvote even more zealously when those notes use false or misleading information.

-When bridge-based ranking algorithm dissects users voting behavior and factors out the polarity component, it finds that **most users are at least somehat biased towards helpfulness**!
+When bridge-based ranking algorithm dissects users voting behavior and factors out the polarity component, it finds that **most users are at least somewhat biased towards helpfulness**!
 You can see this in the plot of a sample of Community Notes users below.

 <img src='https://raw.githubusercontent.com/social-protocols/bridge-based-ranking/main/plots/community-notes-large-users-2d.png'
                  alt='Community Notes Polarity Plot (Users)'